 Q #20) Differentiate between Cron and Anacron?

-Answer: Difference between Cron and Anacron can be understood from the below table:
+Answer: The difference between Cron and Anacron can be understood from the table below:

-Q #21) Explain the work of Ctrl+Alt+Del key combination on the Linux operating system?
+Q #21) Explain the working of the Ctrl+Alt+Del key combination on the Linux operating system.

-Answer: The work of Ctrl+Alt+Del key combination on the Linux operating system is the same as is for Windows i.e. to restart the system.
-The only difference is that there is no confirmation message displayed and a system is rebooted directly.
+Answer: The Ctrl+Alt+Del key combination on the Linux operating system is the same as it is for Windows, i.e., to restart the system.
+The only difference is that there is no confirmation message displayed, and the system is rebooted directly.

 Q #22) What is the role of case sensitivity in affecting the way commands are used?

-Answer: Linux is considered a case sensitive.
-Case sensitivity can sometimes serve as the reason for displaying different answers for the same command as you might enter the different formats of commands each time.
-In terms of case sensitivity, the command is the same but the only difference occurs with regard to uppercase and lowercase letters.
+Answer: Linux is considered case-sensitive.
+Case sensitivity can sometimes serve as the reason for displaying different answers for the same command, as you might enter the different formats of commands each time.
+In terms of case sensitivity, the command is the same, but the only difference occurs in uppercase and lowercase letters.

 cd, CD, Cd are different commands with different outputs.

-Answer: For executing any commands user uses a program known as the shell.
-Linux shell is basically a user interface used for executing the commands and communicating with Linux operating system.
+Answer: To execute any commands, the user uses a program known as the shell.
+The Linux shell is a user interface used for executing commands and communicating with the Linux operating system.
 Shell does not use the kernel to execute certain programs, create files, etc.

-There are several shells available with Linux which includes the following:
+There are several shells available with Linux that include the following:

 - CSH ( C Shell)